adobe/react-spectrum/specs/api/Toast.md

   - Error toast shown if authentication fails during login.

 ## Research
-  I looked at MaterialUI, Ant Design, and React Bootstrap for API inspiration.
+Looked at MaterialUI, Ant Design, and React Bootstrap for API inspiration.
 They had similar looking APIs for the most part, each with some form of toast variant, toast timeout, onClose handler, positioning handling, transition customization, and message customization.
 Ant Design differed from the other two libraries by having users render a toast via `notification.[variant](config)` instead of the typical `<Toast />` format.
 Ant Design also didn't have a controlled `open/show` prop on its toast, instead featuring a `notification.open/close` api.

 None of the libraries handled queuing out of the box.
 The end user was made responsible for Toast visibility and ordering.

 ## Open Questions

 Where is the line drawn for spectrum behavior here?
   - Do we consider the queue [logic](https://spectrum.adobe.com/page/toast/#Priority-queue) as something to exclude from the hooks entirely?
 Or is the existence of a queue and only allowing a single toast to be displayed at a time also something we would want to exclude from the hooks?
   - How much end user customization would we want to allow for the priority logic?
 Would we want to allow a user to define their own priority logic?

 How flexible do we want toast customization to be?
   - Positioning?
 Should it always be placed at the bottom or should we give users the ability to customize positioning freely?